upmaru/opsmaru-docs/src/content/docs/getting-started.md

 ![Cluster topology](../../assets/infrastructure-builder/cluster-topology.png)

-You can also use the `Preview Code` to see the genreated code.
+You can also use the `Preview Code` to see the generated code.
 If you're happy with everything click next to continue.

 ## Run your Configuration